Ballycommon, County Offaly

 Ballycommon is a parish and village in County Offaly, Ireland.
 It is located 10 km east of Tullamore.

 Sport

 Ballycommon GAA club is located within the village.
 Ballycommon won the Junior football championship in Offaly in 2017 and are still on the beer.

+Tourism

+The Kilbeggan - Ballycommon greenway, part of the planned Kilbeggan–Mullingar Greenway, opened in February 2022.

 Ballycommon Civil Parish

 Ballycommon civil parish comprises 11 townlands: Ballycommon, Ballyteige Big, Ballyteige Little, Bracklin Big, Bracklin Little, Derrygrogan Big, Derrygrogan Little, Fairfield, Kilmurry, Rathdrum and Wood Of O.

 Radio Mast

 The RTÉ MW transmitter mast at Ballycommon began construction in 1973.
 It ceased operation on 24 March 2008.
 On July 25, 2023, the mast was demolished.